zhentingqi/rStar/README.md

 ## Read More

 rStar has been recommended as a key technique in [Awesome LLM Strawberry (OpenAI o1)](https://github.com/hijkzzz/Awesome-LLM-Strawberry).
-Click and read more relevant paper.
+Click and read more relevant papers.